guardian/gateway/docs/ab-testing.md

 ## Framework

-The base framework used is [The Guardian's AB Testing Library](https://github.com/guardian/ab-testing).
+The base framework used is [the Guardian's AB Testing Library](https://github.com/guardian/ab-testing).

 More framework/API specific documentation is available there.